What is Definity and how is it used?

 When administering DEFINITY RT to patients with a cardiac shunt, the microspheres can bypass filtering by the lung and enter the arterial circulation.
 Assess patients with shunts for embolic phenomena following DEFINITY RT administration.
 DEFINITY RT is only for intravenous administration; do not administer DEFINITY RT by intra-arterial injection [see DOSAGE AND ADMINISTRATION].

 Ventricular Arrhythmia Related To High Mechanical Index

 High ultrasound mechanical index values may cause microsphere cavitation or rupture and lead to ventricular arrhythmias.
 Additionally, end-systolic triggering with high mechanical indices has been reported to cause ventricular arrhythmias.
-DEFINITY is not recommended for use at mechanical indices greater than 0.8 [see DOSAGE AND ADMINISTRATION].
+DEFINITY RT is not recommended for use at mechanical indices greater than 0.8 [see DOSAGE AND ADMINISTRATION].

 Carcinogenesis, Mutagenesis, And Impairment Of Fertility

 Studies with activated DEFINITY have not been performed to evaluate carcinogenic potential.
 Evidence of genotoxicity was not found in the following studies with activated DEFINITY: 1) bacterial mutagenesis assay (Ames assay), 2) in vitro mammalian mutagenesis assay, 3) in vitro human lymphocyte chromosome aberration assay, and 4) in vivo rat micronucleus assay.

 Impairment of male or female fertility was not observed in rats and rabbits treated with activated DEFINITY at doses up to 24 and 15 times the human dose based on body surface area (in rats and rabbits respectively).